 Who decides what treatment I need?

-The ideal treatment of vascular malformations requires a full team of specialists, including endovascular surgeons, neurosurgeons, head and neck surgeons, and plastic surgeons, all of which are on staff at NYC Surgical.
+The ideal treatment of vascular malformations requires a full team of specialists, including endovascular surgeons, neurosurgeons, head and neck surgeons, and plastic surgeons, all of which are on staff at City Surgical Care.
 We decide together what should be done for the ideal care of the patient and ultimately the safest and most effective result.
 Put your problem in the hands of specialists.